Daphney24/AlbertHeinAssessment/README.md

 ```
 mvn test
 ```
+**Note: The above step is only aplicable is API exists

 ### Reporters

-Once you ran your tests you can generate the reports Extent Reports to communicate pass/failure.

-_Note: To look at the results in IDE, open the folder test-output/Report/test/ExtentReport.html
+Once you ran your tests, the reports are generates in Extent Reports Format to communicate pass/failure.To look at the results in IDE, open the folder test-output/Report/test/ExtentReport.html
+**Note: The above step is only valid if API exists.